jmschleicher11/projects/README.md

 A short project that examined the domestic box office records would change if inflation were accounted for.
 I scraped www.the-numbers.com/box-office-records/ to get the top 5000 grossing movies, then calculated inflation rates from CPI records in the US, as well as average ticket prices.
+[PYTHON}
 ### bead_patterns.py
 A start to a project that would pixelate an input image so it could be used as a beading pattern.
+[PYTHON]